-The pomchi temperament makes training is a moot point.
+Their temperament makes training a moot point.

 They are an intelligent breed, but sometimes misuse their cleverness in order to get their own way.

-Be firm but fair, and train your dog regularly and he will repay you with obedience (but not necessarily all the time as they are a strong willed breed.)
+Be firm but fair, and train your dog regularly and he will repay you with obedience (but not necessarily all the time as they are a strong-willed breed.)

-The breed comes in a variety of colors with the light brown pomchi being the most common variety.
+The breed comes in a variety of colors with the light brown being the most common variety.

-One idea behind creating hybrid dogs is to broaden the gene pool and reduce the risk of inherited disease, but sadly there is no guarantee things won’t go the other way and the Pomchi pup picks up problems from both parents.
+One idea behind creating hybrid dogs is to broaden the gene pool and reduce the risk of inherited disease, but sadly there are no guarantee things won’t go the other way and the Pomchi pup picks up problems from both parents.

 Both the Pomeranian and Chihuahua are associated with certain inherited health conditions, which could be passed down and then show up in the Pomchi.

-Whilst the Chihuahua is prone to liver shunts, seizures and weak windpipes; the Pomeranian can suffer from wobbly kneecaps, seizures, skin problems, and a weak windpipe.
+Whilst the Chihuahua is prone to liver shunts, seizures, and weak windpipes; the Pomeranian can suffer from wobbly kneecaps, seizures, skin problems, and a weak windpipe.